-If you are passionate about organization you probably already have an opinion on Marie Kondo and her controversial approach to clutter.
+If you’re passionate about organization, you probably already have an opinion on Marie Kondo and her controversial approach to clutter.
 But she hasn’t been on the scene for very long.
-The organizing consultant first became a sensation in the West after The Life-Changing Magic of Tidying became a bestseller in 2014.
+The professional organizing consultant first became a sensation in the West after The Life-Changing Magic of Tidying became a bestseller in 2014.

 A rockstar of the professional organizing world, Kondo’s celebrity is almost as well-known as her organizational technique.
-She has been the center for discussion on countless blogs, featured on Rachael Ray, and now has her own television show called Tidy Up with KonMari! which follows the consultant as she rescues American families from the trappings of clutter.
+She has been the center for discussion on countless blogs, featured on Rachael Ray, and now has her own Netflix show called Tidying Up with Marie Kondo, which follows the consultant as she rescues American families from the trappings of clutter.
 She has also acquired her own dedicated fan base along the way.

 Are you prepared to be KonMari’d?
 Whether you love it or hate it, we’ve broken down the basics of the KonMari method.
 You may just be surprised by some of the ways Kondo’s polemical technique may change your approach to organization.